-Often a less invasive or more isolated procedure will do as well as a more involved surgery.
+Often a less invasive or more isolated procedure will do almost as well as a more involved surgery.
 And in some cases, your doctor may recommend one of a number of skin care products or non-surgical cosmetic procedures to treat your problem.
 Below is a summary of some of the newer options available.

 Isolated Cosmetic Surgeries

 Minimally Invasive Cosmetic Surgery

 For many surgical procedures, including cosmetic surgery, the method of choice has shifted from traditional open surgery to the use of less invasive techniques.
 Minimally invasive surgery is surgery done with the aid of a viewing scope and specially designed surgical instruments.
 The scope allows the surgeon to perform major surgery through several tiny openings without the need for a large incision.

 These minimally invasive alternatives usually result in less pain, less scarring, and a quicker recovery for the patient, as well as reduced health care costs.
 Most surgeries -- from heart operations to vasectomies -- are now being done with minimally invasive methods.
 In fact, operations and therapeutic procedures performed through smaller incisions are becoming standard in surgical medicine.

 In cosmetic surgery, minimally invasive procedures use newer technologies, such as a laser, to perform procedures that once required extensive surgery and recovery time.
 Today's plastic and cosmetic surgeons have available a variety of tools and techniques that make procedures such as facelifts and eye lifts more accessible and affordable.